michaelkupfer97/WorkScheduler/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

-🚀 ShiftMaster – Smart Scheduling Made Easy!
+🚀 WorkScheduler – Smart Scheduling Made Easy!